 FLC Course Overview

 By joining a FLC, you will have the opportunity to connect with a small group of students in regular FLC sessions and core first-year courses.
-Students in a Computer Science FLC will meet at a welcome session during the first week of classes and then every week starting September 9, 2024.
+Students in a Computer Science FLC will meet at a welcome session during the second week of classes and then every week starting September 15 for the Monday section and September 17 for the Wednesday section.

 You can choose one of two Computer Science FLC sections, depending on which time works best with the other courses you plan to enrol in: